gjtorikian/markdown_conrefs_js/readme.md

 # Benchmarks

 Ah, the eternal question.
-I don't know if it's more efficient to have all your content references in one file, or, to have your content references spread out across various files.
-Currently, that's how the _test_ directory is set up.
-If anyone wants to do some benchmarks around this, that would be great!
+At my old job we discussed whether it'd be more efficient to keep all IDs in a single, reusable file, or keep the IDs spread out across many locations.

+I tested this by creating a single file with 10,000 conref IDs, and 10,000 files with a single conref ID.
+Presumably, lookups would cost the same amount of time, so I made a single call to `markdown_conref.init()` on each set of files.

+On average, the single file took 7ms to complete; the multiple files took 450ms.
+In other words, they're both damned fast, and for the writer, multiple files are easier to manage.